Tips for Studying Tree Rings

-Stabilizing wet wood:
+Stabilizing wet wood with PEG:

 Sometimes we wish to preserve entire sections of wet wood for analysis.
 Use a low-molecular liquid such as polyethylenglycol (PEG) 200 or PEG 400 to soak the wood in a PEG-bath.
 Low viscosity PEG 400 enables the liquid to spread in the wet wood.
 After drying, PEG acts as dimensional stabilizing agent in relation to moisture (thanks Rupert Wimmer).

 Preservation Solutions' Polycryl is a large molecular weight acrylic polymer that fortifies and stabilizes soft, punky, or spalted wood that you would like to sand.
 It is also water soluble and cleans up with soap and water.
 It can be brushed on or soaked in a Polycryl™ solution.
 All types of finishes and glues can be used once Polycryl dried into the wood (thanks Russ Carlson).

 Pegboard sanding surface:

 To create a sanding table that will allow you to sand cross sections of any size, nail down pegboard (available from your home improvement store) unto a sturdy table with a wooden top.
 Also, purchase the correct size wooden pegs.
 Hammer these into the pegboard around your irregularly shaped cross section for a firm fit!